 What Is Cyber Resilience?
 Why It Is Important?

 It is hard to imagine life in this modern age without information technology.
 From business experiences such as the sale and purchase of shares to personal encounters such as posting details and photos on social media, information is constantly disseminated around cyberspace.
-It has given society the opportunity to become more connected, and more prosperous economies.
+It has allowed society to become more connected, and more prosperous economies.
 Just as every system comes with risks, however, the security of information in cyberspace is crucial to every business or organization.

 The disturbing cyber-attack rate is the reason why companies should be prepared to handle these risks.
 Moreover, if those companies had better cyber resilience, these attacks could have been managed to deal with.